Request now a Free Instant Quote and Receive our best Deals!

 • If you qualify for loan forgiveness under either the Income Based Repayment (IBR) or Pay as You Earn (PAYE) programs the forgiven student loan is treated as your TAXABLE INCOME for that year?

-What about college graduates?
+What about life insurance for college graduates?

 The difficult truth of student loans is that they usually do not disappear quickly after graduation.